Table of contents

 Aside from being an amazing holiday destination on its own, Prague also offers vast opportunities to explore other sites in the Czech Republic and in nearby countries such as Austria and Germany.
-If you’re planning a week-long holiday in Prague, here are some of the best day trips outside Prague you should consider adding to your itinerary.
+If you’re planning a week-long holiday in Prague, here are some of the best day trips and best guided tours outside Prague you should consider adding to your itinerary.

 An Eerie Tour of Kutná Hora

 Kutná Hora is a small town in the Central Bohemian Region about 80 kilometers from Prague.
 It’s best known for the Sedlec Ossuary, also known as the Chapel of Bones.
-The chapel features Baroque bone decorations using bones from abolished graves during the 15th and 16th centuries.
-This town is one of the best destinations to consider when planning a one day trip from Prague
+This town is one of the best destinations to consider when planning a one day tour from Prague.

 While you’re in Kutná Hora, visit other historic buildings, including the Hradek Castle and Sankturin House.
 The Gothic St. Barbara’s Church is also worth a visit with its medieval frescoes and flying buttresses.

 The Kutna Hora rail day tour from Prague takes only an hour.
 A train leaves Hlavní nádraží every two hours in the morning and early afternoon, so you can easily squeeze this day trip into your schedule.
 A one-way trip will cost you around 100CZK.